wintercms/.github/SECURITY.md

 ### Ineligble Reports

+We will not accept, or will officially dispute, any reported or published vulnerabilities listed below unless first discussed with the maintainers prior to submitting your report.

-- Anything related to Remote Code Execution (RCE), Server Side Template Injection (SSTI), etc as it relates to the built-in ability to write PHP code as a part of CMS Pages, Layouts, & Partials will not be accepted as a vulnerability report as it is a documented feature restricted to authenticated & authorized backend users.
+- Anything related to Remote Code Execution (RCE), Server Side Template Injection (SSTI), or similar method of attack with relation to the **CMS** section (Pages, Layouts & Partials) of the Backend which involves the built-in ability to write PHP code or Twig template logic within these templates.
+This is a fully supported and documented feature of the CMS, intended to be restricted to properly authenticated & authorized backend users.
 Please refer to the [documentation for the functionality](https://wintercms.com/docs/v1.2/docs/cms/themes#php-code-section) as well as the documentation of the [safe mode configuration option](https://wintercms.com/docs/v1.2/docs/setup/configuration#safe-mode).
-If you disagree with this or wish to discuss it further, please contact the team before submitting a report.
+- Vulnerabilities involving credential or system variable leakage that are only possible with [debug mode](https://wintercms.com/docs/v1.2/docs/setup/configuration#debug-mode) enabled.
+We will only accept vulnerabilities of this nature if it can be demonstrated with the recommended configuration applied.
+You may confirm that you are using the recommended configuration by reviewing the **System Status** widget on the Backend dashboard - this widget will warn you if any configuration settings are using unsafe values.

 ## Disclosing Vulnerabilities